Iona University: North Hall

+Bohm Hall, Located on the Bronxville Campus, is three stories and holds an estimated 75 residents.
+Most of the hall's rooms accommodate two students, thought some three student rooms are available.
+Each floor is designated for a single gender.
+Common bathrooms which include toilets, sinks, and showers are located on each floor.
+Amenities include multiple lounges, a small fitness center, and a laundry room.

 Clubs and organizations

 There are more than 80 active clubs, Greek fraternities and sororities, and media organizations on campus.

 Greek life

 Greek Life at Iona includes four local sororities, two national sororities, two international fraternities, one national fraternity, and one local fraternity.